Community Engagement Council (CEC)

-The UCF Diversity and Inclusion Community Engagement Council brings community leaders and activists to discussions regarding UCF’s inclusion efforts.
+The UCF Diversity Education and Training Community Engagement Council brings community leaders and activists to discussions regarding UCF’s inclusion efforts.
 The Council members share information about community needs, experience and projects and provide advice to UCF as diversity partners.

 The University of Central Florida has been participating in the Library of Congress Veterans History Project since the project was announced by Jessica Souva, a program manager from the Library of Congress, at the 2009 annual Diversity Breakfast.
 She shared that the VHP is looking at new ways to partner with universities, particularly in Florida where they are laying groundwork for a pilot program – the first of its kind in the nation – aimed at gathering the oral histories of Florida’s veterans.